 I started trading stocks when I was still a teenager.
 My first investment was in a German semiconductor manufacturer in 2010.
-Investing in tech helped me discover the people behind the numbers.
+There hasn’t been a day I haven’t watched the ticker since.

-By the time I turned 21, I had my own trading business with more than 40 clients and seven-digit firepower.
-My first job offer came in from one of the big four.
-I was off to a great start.
+By the time I turned 21, I managed a growing portfolio of more than 40 clients and seven-digit firepower.
+I had a head start to a career in finance.
 Then I discovered startups.

-I joined Marathon while it was raising the fund.
+I joined Marathon during fundraising.
 We took the time to leverage the tools at hand and map out the immense wealth of the broader global Greek community.

-I ask all the silly questions so your next investor won’t have to.
+I (still) ask all the silly questions so your next investor won’t have to.